anl-mdml/MDML/README.md

 #### PRIVATE_KEY_PATH & CERT_PATH
 Absolute file paths to the SSL certificate and private key.
 Instrusctions to create self-signed SSL certificates on [Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-in-ubuntu-16-04) and [CentOS 7](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-on-centos-7).
 Self-signed certificates will work fine, but users will most likely be prompted with a security warning by their browser.

+#### PASSWORDS/SECRETS
+The following variables will be used as the admin password for the corresponding MDML services: MDML_INFLUXDB_SECRET, MDML_GRAFANA_SECRET, MDML_MINIO_SECRET, MDML_GRAFDB_SECRET, MDML_GRAFDB_ROOT_SECRET, MDML_NODE_RED_PASS.
+The remaining password variable, MDML_NODE_MQTT_USER, is the password used by NodeRED to connect to the MQTT broker.